 - Reviewer for Children, Youth Environments

-Participating in a group organized by the 21st Century School Fund in Washington DC to develop a research and policy agenda to explore school building design and educational outcomes.
+I participated in a group organized by the 21st Century School Fund in Washington DC to develop a research and policy agenda to explore school building design and educational outcomes.
+This participation began in 2017 and in 2018 I was asked to join the Advisory Board for the organization.

 My teaching goals are to 1) provide students with the tools to do problem solving on their own, 2) meet the needs of various learning styles, 3) encourage further exploration in a field of study, and 4) view the world a bit differently once having taken the course.
 In my undergraduate classes students have the opportunity to work individually and in teams.
 It is important to learn how to work with others who have a range and variety of skills to accomplish shared goals.
 I also hope that students will gain confidence in their own skills.
 In my graduate class I encourage students to refine their analytical skills and to further develop expertise in their chosen field.